lsblakk/pystar/docs/webapp.rst

-Part XX Build The Polls Application
+Part 6: Build The Polls Application
 ========================================

 Now that your environment -- a "project" -- is set up, you're set to start building the poll application.